Our Information Leaflet provides key points including our Principles & Aims, Curriculum & Planning, Session times and Fees.

-Emmer Green Pre-School provides places for up to 48 children at a time aged between 2½ and 5 years of age.
-You can register your child on the waiting list as soon as you wish.
-We require a Registration Form to be completed and a £20 non-refundable registration fee.
+Emmer Green Pre-School provides places for children aged between 2 and 5 years of age.
+We can provide sessions that are funded and not funded.
+You can register your child on the waiting list as soon as you wish but we do require a Registration Form to be completed for this to happen.

 Funding and fees

 Our sessions are 2.5 hours each and they can be taken as full days, mornings or afternoons, depending on preference and availability.